 That means that if you needed an emergency surgery that carried a price tag of $30,000, you’d still need to pay $6,000 out of pocket.
 While it’s obviously helpful to be relieved of 80% of your medical costs, paying even 20% can be an impossibility for some low and even medium-income individuals.

 This is why Medicare supplement plans have become popular.
 Many of them plug that 20% hole so you can live with confidence knowing that your medical expenses are covered fully.
+You can look into this to discover how it could help you, especially if the expense is a lot more than you can afford and would make a direct impact on your quality of life.

 5. Long-Term Care Is Not Included